andrewfstratton/quando/README.md

 ### Setting up Quando for first time use

-1. Run quando (which opens two windows - one each for pouchdb and node+app.js)
+1. Run quando (which runs the pouchdb server and the quando node server).
+Note that the PouchDB log file is in pouchdb/log.txt
-2. Pressing return should start chrome with the control panel - if it doesn't, then open http://127.0.0.1 in chrome
+2. Open the Control Panel through http://127.0.0.1 in chrome
 3. Create a new user, e.g. 'test' with password 'test' and 'Add User'.
     * Note: you can change a user's password (or delete a user) through the PouchDB Control Panel.
 4. Chrome needs to be modified to allow video and audio to auto play: